 Wear Loose Clothing

-Depending on your surgery, dressing may be a challenge as you recover.
-Ask your doctor how surgery may affect you.
-If it will affect your movement, look for soft, loose clothes that are easy to put on and take off.
+Dressing can sometimes be a challenge as you recover.
+If your surgery affects your movement, look for soft, loose clothes that are easy to put on and take off.
 Elastic-waist or loose-fitting pants and shirts that button, rather than pullovers, may be easiest to wear.

 Don't Eat or Drink Before Surgery

-Anesthesia can cause vomiting during or after surgery.
-While your body normally prevents you from inhaling food you may spit up, anesthesia can stop these reflexes from working.
-This can cause choking and complications after surgery like pneumonia.
-So make sure you follow your doctor's instructions about when to stop eating or drinking before your surgery.
+Anesthesia can cause vomiting during or after an operation.
+Your body normally prevents you from inhaling food you spit up, but anesthesia can stop these reflexes from working.
+This can cause choking and other complications after surgery.
+So make sure you follow your doctor's instructions about when to stop eating or drinking.

-No matter how safely it's performed, surgery involves trauma to the body.
-People who have healthy habits are often better able to handle it.
-You can't go back and relive your life, but do what you can between now and your scheduled surgery -- and then keep it up.
-People who prepare both physically and mentally have quicker recoveries, less pain, and fewer complications.
+People with healthy habits are often better able to handle surgery.
+Ask your doctor what you can do to get in better shape between now and your operation -- and then keep it up.
+People who prepare both physically and mentally are likely to have quicker recoveries, less pain, and fewer complications.

-Alcohol can have life-threatening effects during surgery.
-It can have unpredictable effects on anesthesia and cause excessive bleeding and liver damage.
+Drinking can have unpredictable effects on anesthesia and cause other problems, such as too much bleeding or liver damage.
 Be honest with your doctors about how much and how often you drink.
-Stopping drinking, or at least cutting back, can reduce your risk of postsurgical complications.
-Try going dry about a month before surgery.
-Or at most, have no more than two drinks a day.
+Stop drinking, or at least cut back, to help lower your risk of complications from surgery.

 Check Your Blood Pressure